Max Robertson (athlete)

 Maximilian Robertson (born 27 December 1963) is a male English former track and field athlete who competed in the 400 metres hurdles.
 He got a ticket on the plane to represent Great Britain at the 1988 Olympic Games and the 1992 Olympic Games.
 He also won a silver medal at the 1986 Commonwealth Games.
 He won five AAA Championships titles and four UK Championship titles.

-Career
+He used to reckon on other British hurdlers because he could beat them but wasn’t so handy when it came to international competition.

+Biography

 Robertson was born in Weymouth, Dorset, England.
-He finished second to Ahmed Hamada of Burundi at the 1985 AAA Championships in 50.16 secs, and in his first season running below 50 seconds, he achieved his season's best with 49.75 on 30 August 1985 in Budapest, to be the second ranked 400 metres hurdler in the UK behind Mark Holtom.
+He finished second to Ahmed Hamada of Burundi at the 1985 AAA Championships in 50.16 secs but by virtue of being the highest placed British athlete was considered the British 400 metres hurdles champion.

+In his first season running below 50 seconds, he achieved his season's best with 49.75 on 30 August 1985 in Budapest, to be the second ranked 400 metres hurdler in the UK behind Mark Holtom.
 He would go on to rank in the UK top three for eight consecutive seasons (1985-1992).

 Robertson won both the UK Championships and AAA Championships titles in 1986, running a personal best of 49.53 at the latter.
 At the Commonwealth Games in Edinburgh, he won the silver medal for England in a time of 49.77, behind Phil Beattie of Northern Ireland.
 At the European Championships in Stuttgart, he reached the semi-finals, running 50.06.